 In any event, the adhesive should be chosen according to the specification of the type of screed which has been prepared.
 Refer to the adhesive data sheet for details of how to use it properly.
 Do not bond the parquet axles in between inside the male-female joint.

-We would not advise you rushing when constructing flooring for floor heating systems and when laying them over the parquet; it is very important to increase the temperature very slowly when installing the system so that it does not cause the parquet any undue stress; lay it accurately and always keep an eye on the ambient humidity.
+Haste is a bad advisor when building underfloor heating systems and laying parquet on top; it is very important to increase the temperature very slowly when starting the system, so as not to subject the parquet to stress; perform the pose well; always keep an eye on the ambient humidity.